roadwarriorkata/architecture/03 SolutionDetails/ADR0002WarriorFrontEndArchitecture.md

 * Option 1: One Single Page Application with JavaScript (Vue)
 * Option 2: Python Flask application

-Chosen option: "Option 2 Distirbuted Components", because this architcture style allows to meet different needs regarding elasticity as well as fast development and isolated deployment.
-It requires highly advanced skill set in development team though.
+Chosen option: "Option 1: SPA Vue", because this architcture style allows to meet different needs regarding elasticity as well as fast development and isolated deployment.
+The elastic requirements of the backend or abstracted to the Vue front end via API.
+This approach requires highly advanced skill set regarding Vue in the development team though.

 ## 1.4 Pros and Cons of the Options <!-- optional -->